kreddkrikk/acurite/README.md

 # acurite

-Scripts to parse RF signals from wireless AcuRite models using a 433MHz receiver
+Scripts to parse RF signals from wireless AcuRite models using a 433MHz receiver.

 # Introduction